Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/test/README.md

-ONF WTWG PoC 3 Microwave Transport Network Test Automation
+ONF Wireless-Transport WG PoC3: Microwave Transport Network Test Automation Framework
 ==============================================

 This document describes how to use the ONF Microwave Transport Network Test Automation Framework:
   - The framework is based on Node.js, the well-known runtime environment for JavaScript.
 Mocha, Chai, and SuperTest provide the testing stack, while Grunt is used to automate tasks.
+The framework comprises a number of test scripts.
-  - The framework could also be used to create a Test Environment, acting as a network simulator, actually composed of one OpenDaylight SDN controller and many NETCONF SDN mediators emulating Network Elements.
+  - The framework could also be leveraged to create a simulated test environment, acting as a network simulator, actually composed of one OpenDaylight SDN controller and many NETCONF SDN mediators emulating Network Elements.
+  - The framework includes a simple GUI to run the automated tests scripts on a defined static network topology

 To install all the required dependencies check first [INSTALL.md].